PeteJames21/binary_trees/README.md

 ## 2-binary_tree_insert_right.c
 Write a function that inserts a node as the right-child of another node.
 If the parent already has a right-child, the new node must take its place, and the old right-child must be set as the right-child of the new node.

+## 3-binary_tree_delete.c
+Write a function that deletes an entire binary tree.